carbon-language/carbon-lang/proposals/p0044-decision.md

 ### Should we push comments to focus on GitHub?

-**Decision:** Push high-level comments to GitHub, rather than focussing these discussions in Discourse.
+**Decision:** Push high-level comments to GitHub, rather than focusing these discussions in Discourse.

 ### Should there be a tracking issue?